laxmanbablani/dash_high_charts/README.md

 # Dash HighCharts

-Dash HighCharts is a Dash component library.
+Dash HighCharts is a Dash component library with HighChartsAPI and Javascript integration.

-HighCharts wrapper for Plotly Dash with ChartAPI and Javascript integration.
+Use getApiSync to get the Highcharts Chart object and call HighCharts methods.

----
+Functions can be written as a dictionary and passed to the component for event handling.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation